cedrus-opensource/pyxid/README.txt

     time: value of the Response Time timer when the key was hit/released

+StimTracker

+Support for Cedrus StimTracker devices is now included.
+On StimTracker devices, there are the following methods:

+    set_pulse_duration()
+    activate_line()
+    clear_line()

+See the docstring for activate_line() for documentation on how to use it.

+These methods are not available if the device is a response pad.

+StimTracker is used in software such as SuperLab, Presentation and ePrime for sending event markers.

 Timers

 Each Cedrus XID device has an internal timer a Base Timer and a